galaxyproject/galaxy_codex/README.md

     * That would allow for a nice comparison of bio.tool improvement
 * It would be interesting to see how many of the tools parsed from github are in the toolshed if all then probably
     * Could the toolshed be used as initial source ?
+* Cron job
+* Data Table Output
+* How to allow community to add comments to tools ?